eth-cscs/abcpy/doc/source/getting_started.rst

     :lines: 24-25
     :dedent: 4

-We need to define a backend declaring the type of parallelization.
+Finally, we need to define a backend declaring the type of parallelization.
 The example code here uses the dummy backend `BackendDummy` which does not parallelize the execution of the inference schemes.
 But this is handy for prototyping and testing.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python
     :lines: 29-30
     :dedent: 4

-Now we are ready to instantiate a PMCABC object and pass the kernel and backend objects to the constructor:
+Here we choose PMCABC algorithm to draw posterior samples of the parameters.
+Now we are ready to instantiate a PMCABC object and pass the distance function, kernel and backend objects to the constructor:

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python
     :lines: 33-34
     :dedent: 4

-Finally, we can parametrize the sampler and start sampling of the highly probable values of the parameters (proportional to their probability of occurance) given the observed dataset:
+Finally, we can parametrize the sampler and start sampling from the posterior distribution of the parameters given the observed dataset:

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python